Choose another writer in this calendar:

 Books, pp. 359-361)

-For further reading: 'Introduction 'by C. Wieniewska to The Street of Crocodiles (1963); Regiony wielkiej herezji by J. Ficowski (1967); The History of Polish Literature by C. Milosz (1969); Bankructwo realnosci by J. Speina (1974); Die Prosa von Bruno Schulz by E. Goslicki-Baur (1975); 'Introduction' by J. Ficowski to The Street of Crocodiles (1977); New York Review of Books, April 14 (1977); 'Introduction' by C. Wieniewska to Sanatorium under the Sign of the Hourglass (1978); New York Review of Books, July 20 (1978); 'Schulz, Bruno,' in Encyclopedia of World Literature in the 20the Century, vol. 4, ed. by Steven R. Serafin (1999); Bruno Schulz: New Documents and Interpretations by Czeslaw Z. Prokopczyk ( 1999); Regions of the Great Heresy: The Life and Work of Bruno Schulz by Jerzy Ficowski (2001); Bruno Schulz: New Readings, New Meanings, published under the direction of Stanisław Latek (2009); (Un)masking Bruno Schulz: "New Combinations, Further Fragmentations, Ultimate Reintegrations, edited by Dieter De Bruyn and Kris Van Heuckelom (2009); Dancing with the Unconscious: The Art of Psychoanalysis and the Pychoanalysis of Art by Danielle Knafo (2012); Inside the Head of Bruno Schulz by Maxim Biller (with two stories by Bruno Schulz, 2016); Bruno Schulz' Mythopoesie der Geschlechteridentitäten: der Götzenblick im Gender-Spiegel by Beata A. Bieniek (2018); 'Kantor and Bruno Schulz' by Nina Király, in Theatermachine: Tadeusz Kantor in Context, edited by Magda Romanska and Kathleen Cioffi (2020)
+For further reading: 'Introduction 'by C. Wieniewska to The Street of Crocodiles (1963); Regiony wielkiej herezji by J. Ficowski (1967); Bankructwo realnosci by J. Speina (1974); Die Prosa von Bruno Schulz by E. Goslicki-Baur (1975); 'Introduction' by J. Ficowski to The Street of Crocodiles (1977); New York Review of Books, April 14 (1977); 'Introduction' by C. Wieniewska to Sanatorium under the Sign of the Hourglass (1978); New York Review of Books, July 20 (1978); The History of Polish Literature by Czesław Miłosz, (second edition, 1983); 'Schulz, Bruno,' in Encyclopedia of World Literature in the 20the Century, Vol. 4, edited by Steven R. Serafin (1999); Bruno Schulz: New Documents and Interpretations by Czeslaw Z. Prokopczyk ( 1999); Regions of the Great Heresy: The Life and Work of Bruno Schulz by Jerzy Ficowski (2001); Bruno Schulz: New Readings, New Meanings, published under the direction of Stanisław Latek (2009); (Un)masking Bruno Schulz: "New Combinations, Further Fragmentations, Ultimate Reintegrations, edited by Dieter De Bruyn and Kris Van Heuckelom (2009); Dancing with the Unconscious: The Art of Psychoanalysis and the Pychoanalysis of Art by Danielle Knafo (2012); Inside the Head of Bruno Schulz by Maxim Biller (with two stories by Bruno Schulz, 2016); Bruno Schulz' Mythopoesie der Geschlechteridentitäten: der Götzenblick im Gender-Spiegel by Beata A. Bieniek (2018); 'Kantor and Bruno Schulz' by Nina Király, in Theatermachine: Tadeusz Kantor in Context, edited by Magda Romanska and Kathleen Cioffi (2020); Bruno Schulz: An Artist, a Murder, and the Hijacking of History by Benjamin Balint (2023); Bruno Schulz and Galician Jewish Modernity by Karen Underhill (2024)